 Be really honest about why you want to live off the grid.
 Knowing exactly what you want (and don’t want) will save you time choosing the best property for your situation, even more than if you’re buying a traditional home.

-There are many different reasons for choosing this type of lifestyle and property.
-Our friends include off gridders who could be considered preppers, survivalists, or backwoodsmen.
 Some people simply want to get away from the noise, pollution, and fast pace of city life.
-Or they can’t stand being dependent and are ready to pursue a more self reliant lifestyle.
+Or they can't stand being dependent and are ready to pursue a more self reliant lifestyle.

-And others just want to try their hand at homesteading the “old-fashioned” way.
+And others just want to try their hand at homesteading the "old-fashioned" way.
 Maybe an off grid home is the only way to afford a property.
-Today, many people are embracing minimalism, and want a basic, back to the woods lifestyle.
-Or they like the idea of off grid luxury homes in spectacular locations.

 Start by writing down your reasons for wanting to buy an off grid property and refer back to them when you’re evaluating each property.